* Rahn & Bodmer informed of U.S. investigation last week

 * Bank says stopped accepting undeclared assets in 2008

-That deal applies to about 100 second-tier Swiss banks, which may have to disclose information and face penalties of up to 50 percent of assets they manage for wealthy Americans.
+That deal was a step forward in a long-running U.S. drive to pierce the shroud of Swiss bank secrecy and applies to about 100 second-tier Swiss banks, which could have to disclose information and face penalties of up to 50 percent of assets they managed on behalf of wealthy Americans.

-A group of banks already under U.S. criminal investigation includes Credit Suisse, Julius Baer and state-backed regional bank Zuercher Kantonalbank.
-A second group of dozens more Swiss banks, which also helped weathy Americans hide their assets, are not yet under formal investigation.
+The agreement did not, however, cover a first group of banks already under U.S. criminal investigation including Credit Suisse, Julius Baer and state-backed regional bank Zuercher Kantonalbank.

-"We knew we would have to go to U.S. authorities, so we began to prepare the documentation concerning our U.S. business some months ago, believing we would be in the second group," said Rahn & Bodmer partner Christian Rahn.
+"We knew we would have to go to U.S. authorities, so we began to prepare the documentation concerning our U.S. business some months ago, believing we would be in the second group," said Rahn & Bodmer partner Christian Rahn by telephone.

-"It is difficult to evaluate whether being in the first group of banks is better for us or not," he said.
+"It is difficult to evaluate whether being in the first group of banks is better for us or not."

-The bank was informed last week that it was under investigation, Rahn said.
-A spokeswoman for the U.S. Justice Department declined to comment.
+He said the bank was informed last week that it was under investigation.

-The bank will not need to set aside capital to meet regulatory requirements if it has to pay a fine, as it has provisions which will cover a potential payment, Rahn said.
+The bank will not need to set aside capital to meet regulatory requirements if it has to pay a fine, as it has provisions which will cover a potential payment to the United States, Rahn said.

-Credit Suisse and Julius Baer said in July they were preparing information on client withdrawals demanded by U.S. investigators to help pinpoint tax evasion, which may have pointing the finger at other banks.
+Credit Suisse and Julius Baer said in July they were preparing information on client withdrawals demanded by U.S. investigators to help pinpoint tax evasion, which may have fingered other banks.

-However, Rahn said he did not believe his bank was being investigated as a result of data passed on by other banks as it had stopped accepting undeclared U.S. assets in 2008 and advised clients with such assets to make voluntary disclosures to the U.S. authorities.
+However, Rahn said he did not believe his bank was being investigated as a result of data in the so-called "leavers lists", as it had stopped accepting undeclared U.S. assets in 2008 and advised clients with such assets to make voluntary disclosures to the U.S. authorities.

-According to its website, the Zurich-based bank managed client assets of 12.5 billion Swiss francs ($13.4 billion) at the end of 2012.
-It employs about 200 people.
+According to its website, the bank was established in 1750, and at the end of 2012 managed client assets of 12.5 billion Swiss francs ($13.4 billion).
+It employs around 200 people.